Asylum Seeker and Refugee Assistance (ASRA) program

 - Romero Centre: Housing/accommodation support

-All people seeking asylum residing in Queensland and those with temporary protection visas who have little or no income are eligible for ASRA Program assistance.
+All people seeking asylum residing in Queensland and those with temporary protection visas who have little or no income are eligible for assistance through the ASRA program.

 Bardon accommodation for men seeking asylum